zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 1. On the **Templates > Overview** page, select **Create**.
 2. Select **New**.
 3. Give the template a name.
-For this tutorial, we'll call the augment template *Round Robin Augment Template*.
+For this tutorial, we'll call the augment template *Location Proxy Augment*.
 4. Optionally, provide a description for the template.
 5. Select **Draft** for the template status.
 6. Select **Augment** for the for type.